 It is challenging navigating the world of special education as a parent, especially now during virtual and hybrid learning.
 The process can seem overwhelming, especially with all the acronyms, meetings, paperwork, testing, etc. Waypoint Wellness Center is excited to now offer IEP consultation and coaching services!

-You will start with an initial consultation session with Molly Stackhouse, a Nationally Certified School Psychologist with 15 years experience working for public schools in Maryland.
-Molly’s experience working as a School Psychologist as well as private practice gives her the unique ability to help families understand the special education process, so you can advocate for your child with confidence.
-Molly uses a collaborative approach, and strives to help families work together with schools.
+You will start with an initial consultation session with one of our Nationally Certified School Psychologists with over 15 years experience working for public schools in Maryland.
+Their experience working as a School Psychologist as well as private practice gives them the unique ability to help families understand the special education process, so you can advocate for your child with confidence.
+They use a collaborative approach, and strives to help families work together with schools.
 During the initial session, you will discuss your concerns, share your experiences, ask questions, and establish your future goals.

 If you are concerned about your child’s learning, have questions about public/special education, would like to discuss your child’s IEP or Section 504 Plan, or would like to discuss your child’s unique circumstances, virtual and in person IEP coaching appointments are now available!